jdoleary/Spellmasons/docs/TasksCurrent.md

 - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge
 - Task: Better shaders for lava?
 - **!**Fix host alt-tabbing issue
+    - This will be fixed with standalone server
 - Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
 - Content: Time crystal releases something when it breaks
 - Fix: Brad cast a spell out of range, but it still triggered on my screen